handikatriarlan/druth-or-tare/README.md

 - 🔒 **Turn Protection** - Only the selected player can answer
 - 🎨 **Rich Embeds** - Beautiful Discord embeds with colors and emojis
 - 💾 **Database Storage** - Questions stored in Neon PostgreSQL
-- 🌐 **Web Interface** - Add new questions via password-protected web page
+- 🌐 **Web Interface** - Add new questions via key-protected web page
 - 🚀 **Production Ready** - Deployed on Fly.io with health monitoring
 - ⚡ **All-in-One** - Bot and web interface run on the same port
 - 🎮 **Interactive Commands** - Fun mini-games and utilities